NVIDIA/NeMo/docs/source/nlp/nemo_megatron/hiddens/hiddens_module.rst

     * The same named output is used more than once.
     * A loss is expected an undefined named output.
-    * A Mismatch in a tranformation or loss constructor parameters.
+    * A Mismatch in a transformation or loss constructor parameters.

 Configuring Hidden Transformations and Losses